apliatsios/quiz/README.md

 #### Steps to install

-1. Clone the repo in your machine
+1. Fork the repo
-2. Create a branch with your username in order to deploy there
+2. Edit and then create a pull request

 #### What to do
 1. Update your Apache/hosts configuration so that `client` folder serves the `dev.client.com` host at port `8080`